Governance

 Finalisation of membership of the School Roll of Electors

-14 September 2026 Result of the Poll notified to the Minister for Education and the Arts, the outgoing Board of Trustees and all nominees for the three Elector's positions
+Result of the poll notified to the Minister for Education and the Arts, the outgoing Board of Trustees, and all nominees for the three Electors' positions

 Incoming Board of Trustees assumes office

-If you are interested in being nominated as a Trustee, further information including the role and responsibilities of Trustees and details regarding the election process, are available from the Secretary to the Board of Trustees by email secretarytotheboard@bggs.qld.edu.au or phone 3332 1300.
+If you are interested in being nominated as a Trustee, further information, including the role and responsibilities of Trustees and details regarding the election process, is available from the Secretary to the Board of Trustees by email secretarytotheboard@bggs.qld.edu.au or phone 3332 1300.

 Board of Trustees